Heinz Hall for the Performing Arts

 The spectacular auditorium was equally as impressive, its towering proscenium arch decorated with gilding, and the cove-lit ceiling hung with chandeliers.
-It pipe organ, which was destroyed in a flood in the late-1930’s, was hailed as one of the largest of its time.
+The Robert Morton unit organ with 20 ranks was opened by organist Dick Leibert.
+It was sadly destroyed in a flood in the late-1930’s, and was hailed as one of the largest of its time.

-On opening night, in 1927, a live stage show and vaudeville acts preceded the main feature.
-It was hugely successful, and soon the Penn was nicknamed Pittsburgh’s “Temple of Cinema”.
+On opening night, September 6, 1927, a live stage show and vaudeville acts headed by Ted Lewis & His Orchestra preceded the main feature Lew Cody in “Adam and Evil”.
+It was hugely successful, and soon the Loew’s & United Artists Penn Theater was nicknamed Pittsburgh’s “Temple of Cinema”.

-While most of its original features were restored to their original appearance, the most noticeable change, at least to the exterior, was the removal of the old marquee and the moving of the main entrance to what had formerly been a diner, and transforming the old main entrance into a huge 40-foot tall window, which extended the original arched window to ground level.
+While most of its original features were restored to their original appearance, the most noticeable change, at least to the exterior, was the removal of the old marquee and the moving of the main entrance around the corner onto Penn Street to what had formerly been a diner, and transforming the old main entrance on 6th Street into a huge 40-foot tall window, which extended the original arched window to ground level.

 A new five floor addition to the rear of the building extended the stage space, as well as adding more dressing rooms, rehersal space and music library.